fboender/monpy/README.md

     from external import test_undecorated
     monpy.register(test_undecorated(monpy), minutely, hourly)

-# License and contributing
+# License, status and contributing

 MonPy is released under the [MIT License](LICENSE.txt).

-I do not take contributions to this project.
-See the [Status](#status) chapter for more information.
+This project is currently in active development, and is not considered stable.

+This is a personal project, designed and maintained for my own needs.
+It's provided AS IS, in the hopes that it will be useful to someone else.

+Due to time constraints and the large amount of resume padding, AI slop and supply chain attacks that has been plaguing Open Source, I do not accept bug reports, feature requests or contributions for this project.

+If you find this project useful and would like to see it grow into something bigger and better, feel free to fork and rename the project.